 Yes.
 You should make sure that your name on the FAFSA matches what is on the TC system and vice versa.
 The name reported must always be your legal name.
 If you do not use your legal name, it can cause mismatches with other government agencies such as the Social Security Administration when your application is being processed.
 Also, make sure that you enter all of your information carefully and correctly to avoid delays.

 No. You must be enrolled in a degree-seeking program to be considered for federal aid.
 To apply for a degree program, contact the Teachers College Office of Admission.
-Certificate programs (including the coaching certificate) are generally not eligible for federal aid.
+Non-degree certificate programs do not qualify for federal student aid at TC.

 No. You do not have to do Loan Entrance Counseling again.
 Only one entrance counseling session is required for both the Direct Unsubsidized Loan and Direct Graduate PLUS Loan.